Kostas-Xafis/Google-Drive-Auto-Backup/README.md

 ### 3. **Downloads** your files in the desired directory.
 ### 4. **Maintains** your backuped folder structure both in Drive and after downloading it on your local machine.
 ### 5. Capable of storing **multiple** backups.
+### 6. It can be scheduled to update at any given time
 # **Setup**
 ### **1.** Run on your console:
 ```bash